svakam/kubernetes/README.md

 #### container

+A considerably more lightweight version of the VM in terms of load time and storage.
+Consists of binaries, libraries, and applications seen in a virtual machine, but the guest operating system isn't required to boot.
+Dependent on virtualization software like Docker to be managed on top of the host OS and server.

 #### Docker
-Set of [PaaS](#paas-platform-as-a-service) products developed by Docker, Inc. that uses OS-level virtualization to deliver software in packages called containers.
+Set of [PaaS](#paas-platform-as-a-service) products developed by Docker, Inc. that uses OS-level virtualization to deliver software in packages called [containers](#container).
 [First mention](#intro)

+Docker is the most popular container software.
+An alternative to Docker is 'rkt', which also works with Kubernetes.

+The Docker engine consists of the Docker [runtime](#runtime), software to run Docker images, and Docker Hub (an online service to store and fetch Docker images, and also build images online as opposed to on the host machine).

+#### kernel
+Program at the core of an operating system; the part of an operating system that loads first and remains in main memory, providing basic services for all other parts of the OS.
+[First mention](#benefits-of-docker)

 #### hypervisor
 AKA virtual machine monitor, VMM.
 Computer software, firmware or hardware that creates and runs virtual machines or guest machines.
 Runs on top of the host machine and OS.
+[First mention](#intro)

 #### node